Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Go over the main ideas and details that your students wrote as a class.
 Explain why a certain main idea or detail is correct or incorrect.

-- Enrichment: Instruct your students to pick a short non-fiction book from the class library.
+Enrichment: Instruct your students to pick a short nonfiction book from the class library.
 Ask your students to read it and identify the main idea.
-Ask your students to also write 3 details that support the main idea.
-Instruct your students to get on the computer and find 3 additional details that support the main idea.
+Ask your students to also write three details that support the main idea.
+Have students get on the computer and find three additional details that support the main idea.